torryola/AlgorithmsAndDataStructures-Repo/README.md

 # AlgorithmsAndDataStructures-Repo
-Algorithms and Data Structures sample codes in Java Collection of samples implementations of common algorithms (Sorting and Searching) and Data structures in Java.
+Algorithms and Data Structures sample codes in Java

+Collection of sample implementations of common algorithms (Sorting and Searching) and Data structures in Java.
 These sample codes include:

 Searching Algorithms:
 - Linear
 - Binary